Form layout and question style

 -

-Double-click a question number to add a "marginal note" in a linked Microsoft Word document; notes are later integrated with the reports.
+Double-click a question number to add a "marginal note" in a linked Microsoft Word document.
+Notes are later integrated with the reports.

 Question status